Kauhsa/analog-dance-pad/README.md

 ### Server

-Server has been tested with NodeJS 12.
-You might need `libudev-dev` or similar package for your operating system in case `usb-detection` library doesn't have a prebuilt binary for you.
+Server has been tested with NodeJS 12 and 14.
+You might need `libudev-dev` or similar package for your operating system in case `usb-detection` library doesn't have a prebuilt binary for you (see https://github.com/node-hid/node-hid/#installation).
+Also note that on Linux, accessing USB devices by default require root permissions.
+If you do not wish to run the server as root, you can set up udev rules by following https://github.com/node-hid/node-hid/#udev-device-permissions.

 For development, you can use: